 Collaborators: David Rousell, Riikka Hohti, Hannah-Lee Chalk, Maggie MacLure, and the Young Adventurers (aged 11-14)

-The "Inheriting the Anthropocene" exhibition was co-created with the Young Adventurers, a group of young people (age 11-14) who collaborate weekly with artists, researchers, and educators from the Biosocial Lab and Manchester Museum.
-Our collective adventure took us into the museum’s gallery spaces and behind the scenes, down corridors and into hidden stores, following our curiosity while asking hard questions about the Anthropocene, climate change, extinction, and decolonisation.
+Inheriting the Anthropocene is a project that involves research with young people who collaborate with artists, researchers, and educators from the Manifold Lab and Manchester museums.
+Our collective adventure takes us into museum gallery spaces and behind the scenes, down corridors and into hidden stores, following our curiosity while asking hard questions about the Anthropocene, climate change, extinction, and decolonisation.
 What does it feel like to inherit the Anthropocene?
 How does our sense of inheritance shift as we work to collectively re-imagine the museum and its collections?

-The Bureau of Unanswerable Questions, found drawers, hundreds of questions raised by young people in the museum, stored in old cabinet drawers.
+The Bureau of Unanswerable Questions: hundreds of questions raised by young people in the museum, stored in old cabinet drawers.

-Scene From Behind, a 360 video installation revealing parts of the museum usually restricted to the public
+Scene From Behind: A 360 video installation revealing parts of the museum usually restricted to the public.